kabirkhan/recon/docs/tutorial/conll/stats.md

-As far as stats go, we've only scene the basic `get_ner_stats` function.
+As far as stats go, we've only seen the basic `get_ner_stats` function.
 But Recon has a lot of useful statistics for your data.
 Let's start with Entity Coverage.

 ## Entity Coverage